Jacob Bryson: Professional

 Once the NHL resumed play for the 2020–21 season, Bryson participated in the Sabres' training camp.
 Although he was re-assigned to the Americans to begin the 2020–21 season, Bryson was recalled to the Sabres' Taxi squad on February 13, 2021.
 These squads were composed of reserve players on hand to prevent any team from playing short due to players entering COVID-19 protocols.
 At the time of re-assignment, Bryson had accumulated one assist through three games.
 He subsequently made his NHL debut with the Sabres on February 23, 2021, for a game against the New Jersey Devils.
 During the 4–1 win, Bryson was on the ice of 17:42 minutes, including a team-high 7:24 in the first period.
 He was re-assigned back to the Taxi squad prior to the Sabres' 3–0 loss to the Philadelphia Flyers on February 28.
 Bryson was recalled to the NHL level again on March 2, while Casey Mittelstadt was loaned to the Taxi squad.
 Upon re-joining the team, Bryson again earned praise from the Sabres' head coach who said he was pleased with the defenceman's puck management, poise, and mobility.
 As such, he earned more playing time on the penalty kill and skated a career-high 24:10 in his fifth NHL game.
 Bryson then scored his first NHL goal on March 6, 2021, in a 5–2 loss to the New York Islanders.
 He became the third player in Sabres history to score their first NHL goal in the opening minute of a game.
 He quickly began averaging 19:45 of ice time per game before being re-assigned to the Taxi squad on March 18.

+On March 6, 2026, Bryson was traded to the Winnipeg Jets, alongside Isak Rosen, a conditional 2026 4th-round pick, and a 2027 second-round pick, in exchange for Luke Schenn and Logan Stanley.

+Having concluded his contract with the Jets, Bryson brief tenure with the club ended as he left as a free agent to sign a one-year, $850,000 contract with the Detroit Red Wings for the season on July 1, 2026.